 Camellia Oil Nail and Cuticle Oil Recipe

-- In a 2 oz dropper bottle like this one, add 5 tablespoons of camellia oil, 10 drops of rosehip seed oil, 10 drops of vitamin e oil, 5 drops of marula oil and 1 teaspoon of argan oil or pomegranate oil.
+- In a 2 oz dropper bottle like this one, add 5 tablespoons of camellia oil, 10 drops of rosehip seed oil, 10 drops of vitamin e oil, 5 drops of marula oil, and 1 teaspoon of argan oil or pomegranate oil.

-- To use, apply a few drops to your palm just before going to bed and massage into clean nails and cuticles every night.
+- To use, apply a few drops to your palm just before going to bed and massage them into clean nails and cuticles every night.

 Related Content: Rosehip Seed Oil for Hyperpigmentation and Acne Scars